cillianmiltown/website_march_19/content/music/2019-05-17-launch-gig-photos.md

   focal_point: ''
 ---

 A collection of photos from the official launch of *It will pass...* in The Commercial on the 12th of April.
+Many thanks to Mags (and others) for her photography skills.

+<iframe width="720" height="405" src="https://www.youtube.com/embed/eqv_HIa3mfE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ![album cover](/img/album_just_sky.jpg)